jamad/jamad.github.io/_posts/tmp.md

 Working With Touch Inputs in PyGame

 PyGame’s Touch Support
-PyGame has built-in support for working with touch inputs.
-This includes support for mouse and finger touch inputs.

-To detect a mouse, you can use the pygame.MOUSEBUTTONDOWN and pygame.MOUSEBUTTONUP events.
-For example:
+* example for mouse input  pygame.MOUSEBUTTONDOWN and pygame.MOUSEBUTTONUP
 ```
 for event in pygame.event.get():
     if event.type == pygame.MOUSEBUTTONDOWN:
         print("Mouse button pressed")

 ```

-To detect finger touch inputs, you can use the pygame.FINGERDOWN and pygame.FINGERUP events.
-For example:
+* example for touch input pygame.FINGERDOWN and pygame.FINGERUP
 ```
 for event in pygame.event.get():
     if event.type == pygame.FINGERDOWN: